lorenzo-delsignore/deep-learning-notes/README.md

 the principal component, so in this sense we say that we are looking to maximize the variance of these red dots (projected data).

+Minimizing the orthogonal projection error is the same as maximizing the variance of the projected data.

 This is an optimization problem.

 Assume the data points X are **centred** at zero.
 For a given w, the